JayGervais/infastory/README.md

 # infastory

-This was a long-term project I started to better understand PHP, MySQL and object oriented programming.
-This has been a big stepping stone.
-I invite you to download, modify, and use this to make something beautiful of your own.
+PHP/MySQL project by Jay Gervais

+This social media website was designed with PHP, MySQL and object oriented programming as a way to explore techniques and improve upon my coding skills.
+This website includes features such as posting text and images, creating galleries, commenting on posts, searching and adding friends, and more.
+The start of this project is based on the Udemy Course, 'Build a Social Network from Scratch: JavaScript, PHP + MySQL' by Reece Kenny.